 According to data from the Bureau of Labor Statistics, as of May 2020, the median annual wage for physicians and surgeons, including orthopedic sports medicine physicians, was $208,000.
 However, this figure can vary widely based on factors such as specialty, practice setting, and geographic location.
 For example, physicians who work in metropolitan areas tend to earn higher salaries than those who work in rural areas.

-According to a 2020 report from the Medical Group Management Association (MGMA), the median annual compensation for orthopedic sports medicine physicians was $626,197.
+According to a 2020 Medical Group Management Association (MGMA) report, the median annual compensation for orthopedic sports medicine physicians was $626,197.
 However, this figure can vary widely depending on the individual’s level of experience, the type of employer, and the geographic location of the practice.
+Understanding the history of the field, like where sports medicine originated, can also contribute to a richer understanding of the practice.

 Orthopedic and Sports Medicine Center: Orthopedics Sports Medicine in Dearborn MI

 Dearborn, Michigan is home to several orthopedic sports medicine practices that offer a range of services to patients.
-These practices specialize in the treatment of sports-related injuries and conditions, and their goal is to help patients return to their active lifestyle as quickly and safely as possible.
+These practices specialize in treating sports-related injuries and conditions, and their goal is to help patients return to their active lifestyles as quickly and safely as possible.
+Some physicians in this field might even extend their specialty to deal with specific conditions, as orthopedic oncologists do.

 One of the prominent orthopedic sports medicine practices in Dearborn is the Henry Ford Center for Athletic Medicine.
-This center provides comprehensive care to athletes of all levels, from recreational to professional, and offers a variety of services including injury prevention, sports physicals, sports-specific rehabilitation, and concussion management.
+This center provides comprehensive care to athletes of all levels, from recreational to professional, and offers various services, including injury prevention, sports physicals, sports-specific rehabilitation, and concussion management.

 Another practice in Dearborn is the Orthopedic Specialty Clinic.
-This practice specializes in the diagnosis and treatment of musculoskeletal injuries and conditions, including sports-related injuries.
+This practice specializes in diagnosing and treating musculoskeletal injuries and conditions, including sports-related injuries.
 They offer a wide range of services, including diagnostic imaging, physical therapy, and minimally invasive surgical procedures.

 The Beaumont Sports Medicine Center is another leading orthopedic sports medicine practice in the Dearborn area.
-This center provides comprehensive care to athletes and active individuals of all ages and skill levels, and offers a range of services including injury prevention, diagnosis and treatment of sports-related injuries, and rehabilitation services.
+This center provides comprehensive care to athletes and active individuals of all ages and skill levels.
+It offers a range of services, including injury prevention, diagnosis and treatment of sports-related injuries, and rehabilitation services.

 How to Find Sports Medicine Orthopedics Near You